artss/pgo/README.md

 *Note: primary key must be set in the object.*

-The row will be deleted from database, but will still be stored in variable, so you can restore it if you need.
+The rows will be deleted from database, but still will be available through the object passed to callback, so you can restore it if you need.